A Moroccan Metropolis: The Essential Travel Guide to Casablanca

 The weather in Casablanca varies throughout the year and there really is no “bad” time to visit.
 Spring brings mild temperatures perfect for sightseeing, with daily averages around 16°C between March and May.
 While rain is less likely than in winter, pack an umbrella for the occasional shower.

-Autumn is an ideal time to visit, with lower temps and gentle breezes.
+Autumn is another ideal time to visit, with lower temps and gentle breezes.
 Winter months bring more rain but still mild temperatures that are only slightly cooler than in the springtime.

 By purchasing through my links, you’ll be supporting my website at no additional cost to you